hacf-fr/Information/CONTRIBUTING_EN.md

 a PR on the offical repository.
 You have an example with `meteo_france` et `linky`.
 The latest updates have been done here and discussed on the community Discord.

+To ease the coordination, please follow the following branch naming rule: `integration_name/new_feature`

 We are hosting [a GitHub project](https://github.com/hacf-fr/home-assistant-core/projects/1) to collect ideas or bugs for the integration we are working on.
 If you want to contribute to an already identified action, go on, create your branch, code and ask